Experience the Taieri Gorge Journey

-Departing from Dunedin’s beautiful railway station the Taieri Gorge Railway begins its scenic journey into some of New Zealand’s most ever-changing, spectacular and iconic scenery.
-The train travels through the Southern parts of Dunedin city until it arrives at Wingatui junction where it turns off onto the Taieri branch.
-From here the train sneaks across the Taieri Plains and climbs into the Taieri Gorge, a narrow and deep gorge carved out over aeons by the ancient Taieri River.
+Your journey begins by travelling through the Southern parts of Dunedin city, arrriving at Wingatui junction where it turns off onto the Taieri branch.
+From here we have the Taieri Gorge all to ourselves as the train sneaks across the Taieri Plains and climbs into the Gorge, a narrow and deep ravine carved out over aeons by the ancient Taieri River.

 The natural wonders combined with the challenge of man made engineering will leave you amazed, but somehow the railway blends into the natural environment perfectly.
 It is a wonderful example of the sheer determination of early railway pioneers.